Co-Sponsored by

 Co-simulation of a 1D with a 3D model potentially offers the best of both worlds.
 It enables the sharing of boundary data between 1D and 3D models in a single or multi-domain system to facilitate the simulation the overall fluid system coupled with more detailed CFD simulation of 3D flows within a critical part of the network.

-Please see attached for further details regarding the objectives and content of the seminar.
+Please see attached for further details regarding Coupling 1D and 3D CFD.

 Welcome & Introduction